billyham/URL-Generator/README.md

 ---

-## To Generate a build folder for release:
+## To generate a build folder for release:

 - `npm run build`